 While this schedule may seem rigorous, many of our midshipmen have plenty of time to participate in extracurriculars like Varsity athletics, community service organizations, part-time jobs and undergraduate research.

 After their 3/C or sophomore year, Navy option midshipmen will participate in their 2/C training on an enlisted cruise.
 For this summer training, midshipmen will be assigned an enlisted running mate on a surface warfare ship or submarine, and learn the daily expectations of enlisted sailors that make our Navy so proficient.
 This is an enlightening experience for all midshipmen and serves as a way for our future officers to understand what hardships sailors may experience, what makes them perform, and what motivates them so they can be better prepared to lead our next generation of sailors.
-Marine option midshipmen will attend a 10 day course at Mountain Warfare Training Center in Bridgeport, California.
-This training is conducted at high elevation and develops team cooperation and leadership potential.
+Marine option midshipmen will attend a Marine Month in California.
+This training develops team cooperation and leadership potential.

 After their 2/C or Junior year, Navy option midshipmen will attend their 1/C or Senior Summer Cruise where they will be paired with a junior officer in an active duty aviation squadron, team or surface ship in the fleet in that warfare community in which they hope to earn a commission.
 They will learn the day-to-day operations of their unit and the expectations of a Junior Officer.
 Midshipmen will come away from this cruise with a solid understanding of the community.
 Marine option midshipmen will attend Officer Candidate School in Quantico, Virginia where they will be tested for 6 weeks on their ability to serve as Officers in the Marine Corps.
 Marine Option midshipmen must pass Officer Candidate School in order to be commissioned as Second Lieutenants upon graduation.